We are talking about a fairly common situation, which can indicate hormonal changes or allergies.

 - Reddish, scaly, crusty, or scaly skin around the nipple and areola.

 Paget’s disease and breast cancer are diagnosed by inspecting the affected cells.
 While Paget’s disease is rare, anyone unsure of their symptoms should see a doctor.

 Nipple pain during pregnancy

-Nipple pain is also common during pregnancy or breastfeeding.
+Nipple pain is also joint during pregnancy or breastfeeding.
 The breasts can become enlarged and sore.
 The nipples and areola can be dark and painful, and small bumps can appear around the nipples.

 Well-fitting support bras can help reduce friction and relieve pain.
-Some pregnant women find it helpful to wear a supportive sleep bra at night.
+Some pregnant women find wearing a supportive sleep bra at night helpful.

 Breastfeeding mothers may experience nipple pain due to the baby’s sucking technique.
 Breastfeeding is a common cause of sore nipples.
 This is mainly due to the baby’s latching technique.

 If the baby does not have enough nipples in his mouth, the nipple will be against the gum and hard palate.
 Babies should be latched deep on the chest with the nipple at the back of the throat.